Equality & Diversity at 11KBW

 We work closely with schools and offer student placements for those interested in the legal profession.
 We are also members of the Pegasus Trust, a scholarship scheme offering gifted young lawyers the opportunity of work experience in a first-class set of chambers.

-We help protect our surroundings with an environmentally friendly procurement policy and have achieved three gold awards for recycling in the London Clean City Awards Scheme.
+We help protect our surroundings with an environmentally friendly procurement policy and have achieved five gold awards for recycling in the London Clean City Awards Scheme.

 11KBW deeply understands the value of trust.
 Within chambers, our experienced members and clerks maintain the strictest code of client confidentiality.
 Our Director of Finance and Administration, Claire Halas, actively seeks your suggestions as we continue to develop our CSR.
 You can email her at Claire.Halas@11kbw.com.